watson-virtual-agents/virtual-agent-dialog/dialog-contract.md

-# Documentation

-## How does Watson Virtual Agent Dialog Communicate with channels (including the Chat Widget) to direct operations
+# Watson Virtual Agent Dialog Design

-The Client Bot manages communications with a Watson Virtual Agent bot, private variables, and incoming/outgoing message event handling.
-The Watson Virtual Agent Chat Widget is build on top of the Client Bot SDK and adds a configurable user interface and a set of utilities.
-Watson Conversation Dialog communicates through the Client BOT SDK to the WVA Chat widget with a series of directives that facilitate the more efficient gathering of user data as well as a mechanism to insulate sensitive information from the IBM Cloud
+## The Watson Virtual Agent(WVA) Dialog works in concert with the Watson Virtual Agent(WVA) Chat Widget which was built on top of the Watson Virtual Agent(WVA) Client SDK.
+WVA Dialog communicates via JSON, extending the base IBM Watson Conversation dialog to issue a series of directivies through the WVA Client SDK to the WVA Chat widget with a series of directives that facilitate the more efficient gathering of user data as well as a mechanism to insulate Personally Identifiable Information from the IBM Cloud.

 ## IBM Dialog Conversation Directives
 ###BOT###